Peasants to Puddles

 Alexander was buried in Heilly Station Cemetery in Northern France.
 I don't know if he is commemorated back home anywhere; it would perhaps have been difficult given his different surnames.
 So far I know of only one confirmed photo of Alexander/Arthur.
 The photo below shows Alexander Thorburn/Arthur Harris standing with his half brother Arthur Foster sitting.
 It was sent as a postcard to their aunt Bessie in South Africa, from France in April 1917.
 The back of the postcard reads: "I hope you are all well, I would like to see you all.
 Things are getting very lively here and Fritz is getting a hot time just now.
 We are all in this big push up to our necks.
 Rich has gone over to hospital with trench feet and Arthur Mac slightly wounded Eric (Foster) alright so far and Arthur (Foster).
 This is he and I taken in England.
 Will write a letter next week.
 Am going to try to call at South Africa going back if I get a chance.
 Love to all Alex."

 Although Alexander had a troubled start in life and was perhaps a bit of a rogue, there was clearly a lot more to him than that.
 By all accounts he was a likeable guy and Mary Kate must have fallen for him.
 He did do right by her at least by marrying her and had he survived the war he may well have returned to her.
-And of course he did enlist (twice) and ultimately fought and died for his country.
+And of course he did enlist (three times) and ultimately fought and died for his country.
 So like all the other soldiers who died in WW1, he deserves to be remembered with respect.

-If anyone can add to Alexander/Arthur's story, please feel free to e-mail me at: firstname.lastname@example.org
+With one real name and 4 aliases, I can't help wondering whether there is still more to find out about Alexander - perhaps even more pseudonyms?
+If anyone can add to Alexander/Arthur's story, please feel free to e-mail me at: email@example.com

 In researching Alexander's final days, several sites have been invaluable, so I've included links to some of them here.